 As a performing songwriter, Larry is all about engaging with his listeners and revealing truths by looking at things in a different light.
 His songs can be touching and funny.
 Grass roots music is also about community -- Larry is an active member of the Tribes Hill musical community and organized the Tribes Hill Music Festival at John Jay Homestead; organized two benefit concerts for Children's Rights; co-founded "Shma Na Na", a progressive Jewish music group from Croton-on-Hudson; has served as a board member of Tribes Hill and of the Borderline Folk Music Club; has run numerous open mics and song/jam circles (including the 2015 Clearwater Festival and 2016 Take Me to the River Festival jam circles); and has performed at numerous benefits and tributes.

-Larry has released two CD's, "Long Island Slim" (2002) and "Awful Smart Man" (2012), and is at work on another.
+Larry has released two CD's, "Long Island Slim" (2002) and "Awful Smart Man" (2012).
+His new album, a full-band indie rock album drawing on roots and pop, featuring songs about love, loss, longing, and redemption, is in progress (with co-producer Mark Dann) and is gonna kill.
 Awful Smart Man was co-produced with Fred Gillen Jr. at Woody’s House studio, and includes guest performances by pop folk trio the YaYas.
 It has received airplay on independent and community stations throughout the United States.
 Larry was featured in the "Hudson Valley Artist Spotlight" with Kathy Millar on WHUD-FM.
 The "story behind the song" of "Don't Tempt Irene", from "Awful Smart Man", is in Round Magazine.